FDA guidance on recall readiness

 - That’s primarily because recall readiness needs to be considered whenever designing or revising QMS policies and procedures or performing self-inspections/GMP compliance audits.

 The difficulty in staying prepared for a product recall primarily relates to the fact that recalls are often rare occurrences for the majority of pharmaceutical and medical device companies.

 Complex manufacturing processes and distribution channels, often spread over many geographical regions — as well as changes to logistics service providers, warehouse and distribution personnel — can challenge a company’s best efforts to ensure “recall readiness”.

 In the eyes of a Regulatory Authority representative — is your team truly ‘ready for a recall’ — or would you struggle to put it into place in a timely manner, compliant with the latest FDA or TGA guidance for implementing recalls?

-Impact of the pandemic on recalls and other GMP compliance efforts
+Impact of the pandemic on medical product recalls and GMP compliance

 - In times of personnel shortages (due to the pandemic), companies may also face challenges in sustaining adequate GMP compliance training by high employee turnover rates in the pharmaceutical sector.